-This document reviews the current Learning and Teaching Model (LTM), to become what we now call the Learning, Teaching and Research Model (LTRM) for Royal Roads University.
+This document proposes revisions to the current Learning, Teaching and Research Model (LTM), to become what we now call the Learning, Teaching and Research Model (LTRM) for Royal Roads University.
 It details what the LTRM Working Group learned when it conducted an action research project.
-We engaged in an extensive, iterative and inclusive consultation with members of the Royal Roads community about their learning, teaching and research practices, and refined the results into a model comprising key values and attributes, and grounded in pedagogical theory.
-We also identified trends in higher education that support and align with how we work together to create highly effective learning environments at Royal Roads.
+We engaged in an extensive, iterative and inclusive consultation with members of the RRU community about their learning, teaching and research practices, and refined the results into a model comprising key values and attributes and grounded in pedagogical theory.
+We also identified trends in higher education that support and align with how we work together to create highly effective learning environments at RRU.
 This LTRM is not a prescriptive document; it does not ask you to abandon practices that you know are engaging and effective.
-Rather, it invites you to reflect on your practice, and to continue both our collective learning and our conversation on what values and attributes define our work at the university.
+Rather, it invites you to reflect on your practice, and to continue both our collective learning and our conversation on what values and attributes define our work at RRU.

-This project arose when faculty and staff were prompted to revise and renew the original LTM because of the shifting post-secondary education landscape, rapidly changing educational technology and new arrivals to Royal Roads.
+This project arose when the shifting post-secondary education landscape, rapidly changing educational technology and new arrivals to RRU prompted faculty and staff to call for the revision and renewal of the original LTM.
 Our extensive and multifaceted consultations provided two foundational points to start.
-First, the new LTRM needs to recognize research explicitly as the core of our mandate and our work, as well as the essential services provided by university staff to support all of our efforts.
-Second, in identifying Royal Roads' core values, our LTRM must be capable of being communicated more clearly and succinctly to our diverse stakeholders and audiences.
-Thus, this LTRM retains essences of the original LTM, while including research and service as primary components, and embodying core values that we perceive we share-all in a messaging framework that aims to be simple, cohesive, and ultimately powerful and memorable.
+First, the new LTRM needs to recognize research explicitly as a core part of our mandate and our work, as well as the essential services provided by RRU staff to support all of our efforts.
+Second, in identifying RRU's core values, our LTRM must be more capable of being communicated more clearly and succinctly to our diverse stakeholders and audiences.
+Thus, this LTRM retains essences of the original LTM, while including research and service as primary components, and embodying core values that we perceive are shared at RRU-all in a messaging framework that aims to be simple, cohesive and ultimately, powerful and memorable.

-This LTRM can be distilled to three core categories of values that express what our faculty, staff, students, alumni, advisory councils and other community members perceive as unique and forward-thinking in our work: applied and authentic, caring and community-based, and transformational.
-These categories form the acronym, ACT.
+This LTRM can be distilled to three core categories of values, or attributes of practice, that express what RRU faculty, staff, students, alumni, advisory councils and other community members perceive as unique and forward-thinking in our learning, teaching and research, and the diverse and indispensable services that support them: applied and authentic, caring and community-based, and transformational.
+Thus, the LTRM is organized into these three core categories, which together form the acronym, ACT.
+Each category contains attributes that describe key practices within that category, as shown in Fig. 1 below.